shashank915/electron--offline-app/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.4.

-## Development server
+## Build & Run

+# Web Browser:
-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
+- Run `npm run start` for a dev server.
+- Run `npm run start --prod ` for a production server.
+- Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+# Electron
+- Run `npm run start:electron` and it will open a new electron window in your OS.

+## Packaging
+# Windows:
+- Run `npm run dist:win`
+- This command creates a new folder in your project root folder called `vendor-app-win32-x64`
+# MacOS:
+- Run `npm run dist:mac`
+- This command creates a new folder in your project root folder called `vendor-app-darwin-x64`
+# Linux:
+- Run `npm run dist:linux`

 ## Code scaffolding